-Health professionals involved in the care of people with disability diagnosed with COVID-19 or experiencing COVID-19 symptoms can call the COVID-19 Health Professionals National Disability Advisory Service during the new operating times of 8am to 9pm (AEST) Monday to Friday on 1800 131 330.
+Health professionals involved in the care of people with a disability diagnosed with COVID-19 or experiencing COVID-19 symptoms can call the COVID-19 Health Professionals National Disability Advisory Service during the new operating times of 8am to 9pm (AEST) Monday to Friday on 1800 131 330.

-Calls to the service are answered by health professionals with disability service qualifications and experience working with people with disability.
+Calls to the service are answered by health professionals with disability service qualifications and experience working with people with a disability.

-Find out more by visiting the Healthdirect Australia website.
+Find out more by visiting the healthdirect Australia website.

 What if your patient is an international student and has no Medicare?